valentinitnelav/geobuffer/README.md

 You can cite the package as:

-> Valentin Ștefan (2022). geobuffer: R package for constructing geodesic buffers using metric radiuses. https://doi.org/10.5281/zenodo.7127818
+> Valentin Ștefan.
+(2019). geobuffer: R package for constructing geodesic buffers using metric radiuses (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.7127818

 # Examples of scientific papers using and citing bootstrapnet